 The difference is that their red stripe extends through their stomach towards the mouth.
 Cardinal Tetras also grow almost twice as large as Neon Tetras, reaching around 2” in length.

 Hence they are sometimes called the “Large Neon Tetra” as well as the “Red Neon Tetra”.
 Cardinal Tetras also come from soft water areas of the Amazon.
-Since they are all wild caught they prefer softer water than Neon Tetras with 4 degrees hardness but are sometimes able to adapt to harder water conditions.
+Since they are all wild-caught they prefer softer water than Neon Tetras.
+Ideal conditions are no more than 4 degrees of water hardness.
+But they are sometimes able to adapt to harder water conditions.

 - Scientific Name: Paracheirodon axelrodi